You have not viewed any products recently.

 Ron Kowalski left his earthly bonds after a valiant fight against cancer, on December 17, 2015.
 Ron was one of our most wonderful foster homes, moving many, many CP dogs through his loving arms.
 Ron was a warm and loving man with a hard knock exterior that we all loved and we will miss him always.
 The Cairns that were fortunate enough to be guided by his gentle, loving hands, carry him with them as do each of us.

-Betty Richardson, past President and charter member of the Cascade Cairn Terrier Club is now an angel watching over our fur kids.
+Betty Richardson, past President and charter member of the Cascade Cairn Terrier Club is now an angel watching over our fur kids, leaving us in August 2015.
 Those of you who knew Betty know that she had a feisty personality and intense love for the Cairn Terrier.
 Betty will be remembered for her beautiful paintings and art that some of us are lucky enough to own, her quick wit and generosity.

 The “Captain” has left the helm.
 Our friend Wayne Stainback, beloved husband of Ann, passed on to the Rainbow Bridge in early December 2014, very unexpectedly.
 Wayne was a long time Col. Potter family member belonging to the Promotion Team as well as doing many transports, many projects and fostered many, many Col. Potter kids over the many years he was with us.
 His loss is felt very deeply by us all and he will be missed forever.